OctopusDeploy/docs/docs/getting-started.md

 ## Packaging Applications

-Before you can deploy software with Octopus Deploy, you need to bundle all the files needed for the application to run into a supported package.
+Before you can deploy software with Octopus Deploy, you need to bundle all the files needed for the software to run into a supported package.
 The package must be versioned and stored in a package repository.
 Octopus Deploy includes a built-in repository.
 We recommend configuring your existing tool chain to push packages automatically to the built-in repository; however, you can push packages manually to the repository if you choose to.

 Learn more about [packaging your applications](/docs/packaging-applications/index.md) or how to automate your existing tool chain to push packages to your Octopus Deploy server with our [API and Integrations](/docs/api-and-integration/index.md).